vexide/website/src/content/docs/controller.md

 -   `button_a`/`button_b`/`button_x`/`button_y`
 -   `button_up`/`button_down`/`button_left`/`button_right`
 -   `button_l1`/`button_l2`/`button_r1`/`button_r2`
--   `button_power` (note that while you can use this in your program, holding this button down _will_ turn off the controller, which you probably don't want to happen in a match)
+-   `button_power` (note that while you can use this in your program, holding this button down _will_ stop the program (and eventually turn off the controller), which you probably don't want to happen in a match.)

 Joystick states can be checked using: